nemo0622/pokeemerald-expansion/Seaglass README.md

     - Graphics flicker after every turn in battle
         - This is semi-intentional!
 Resetting the graphics prevents many freezes and move animation problems.
         - Move animations rarely, but occasionally, bug out for a turn.
 Should be rare and hard to replicate, but still possible
+    - Safari Zone is broken - battles function as regular wild battles
 - Visuals Issues:
     - Battle Frontier buildings use mix of GBC and GBA style tiles
     - PP number text is yellow when learning new move